TrevorKap/Portfolio-Page/index.md

 <h3> TrainTracker: Predicting Train Delays for New Jersey Transit & Amtrak </h3>

 Trains are a timeless mode of transportation that has revolutionized the world.
 This linear & logistic regression model serves as an experimental use-case that can be replicated to other transit regions in the United States and further enable inter-state travel in order to efficiently utilize train networks.
-Our study understands previous train delays from 2017-2018 and predict the length of the average delay the train has per trip and the probability of the delay occuring.
+Our study processes previous train delays from 2017-2019 and predict the length of the average delay the train has per trip and the probability of the delay occuring.

 * [Report](/projects/figuring-it-out-markdown.html)
 * [PowerPoint Presentation](https://drive.google.com/file/d/1-L7rZkTZ-m6oQc1FHyWHVvdZbQmpufME/view?usp=sharing)